jeremypayan/terraform-modern-data-stack/README.md

 - A Google Cloud Platform Account
 - A GCP Project where you want to build this example infrastructure (the best is to be multi projects for production purpose)

 For granting Terraform to interact with our GCP account, we need to create a service account with Owner rights on the platform.
-Here it is terraform-infra-380516 account.
+Here it is terraform-infra-380516 account but you have to create your own service account linked to your GCP project(s).

 # Setup